RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🔗 - AppSec IR.md

 <p><em>Answer the question below</em></p>

-<p>Can you investigate the incident, confirm the presence of an application vulnerability, and then answer all the questions to obtain the flag?<br>
+<p>6.1.
+Can you investigate the incident, confirm the presence of an application vulnerability, and then answer all the questions to obtain the flag?<br>
 <code>THM{*************************}</code></p>

 <br>